kurosio/Teeworlds-MRPG-0.6/maps/README.md

 - Don't forget to add the prefix that ID has world
 - Don't move worlds in the worlds.json list, at the moment we can't drag the entire base under his ID

+# 05.02.2024
+- Move from json to database (Reason: for the double work)